mosip/documentation/docs/id-schema.md

 Defining this schema becomes the fundamental step while using MOSIP.
 Once defined, all applications built on top of MOSIP platform must conform to the same.

-The default schema used with MOSIP Sandbox installation is available [here](https://github.com/mosip/mosip-infra/blob/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata/samples/idschema.json).
+Refer to [sample ID Schema](https://github.com/mosip/mosip-infra/blob/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata/samples/idschema.json) that's installed in [sandbox](sandbox-deployment.md).
 A guide to customise the same is given below.

 ID schema is loaded as a part of master data to `identity_schema` table in `mosip_masterdata` DB.